 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.

-This drug may make you dizzy or drowsy or affect your thinking and coordination.
-Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
+This drug may make you dizzy or affect your thinking and coordination.
+Alcohol or marijuana (cannabis) can worsen these effects.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using teclistamab.
 Teclistamab may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
 Ask about reliable forms of birth control while using this medication and for 5 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.